AI-SysBio/cdiversity/README.md

 ## References
-#### Citing cdiversity
+#### Citing Cdiversity

-[1] Pelissier, A, Luo, S & al. "Exploring the impact of clonal definition on B-cell diversity: implications for the analysis of immune repertoires." *Frontiers in Immunology* 14 (2023). [[url]](https://www.frontiersin.org/articles/10.3389/fimmu.2023.1123968/full)
+[1] [[url]](https://www.frontiersin.org/articles/10.3389/fimmu.2023.1123968/full) Pelissier, A, Luo, S & al. "Exploring the impact of clonal definition on B-cell diversity: implications for the analysis of immune repertoires." *Frontiers in Immunology* 14 (2023).

 <!--[2] Pelissier, A et Rodriguez, M "Understanding the Germinal Center Reaction Through Clonal Diversity Indices" (in preparation)-->